LaSalle Plaza

-LaSalle Plaza is a Class A skyscraper located in downtown Minneapolis, Minnesota that is 387 ft (118 meters) tall.
+LaSalle Plaza is a Class A skyscraper located in downtown Minneapolis, Minnesota that is 387 ft tall.
 It is the 20th-tallest building in the city and fills a city block, bound by 8th Street S, LaSalle Avenue, 9th Street S, and Hennepin Avenue.
 The complex includes a thirty-story office tower and a two-story retail base.
 It was designed and developed in 1991 around the pre-existing Historic State Theatre.

 The building is skyway connected to 811 LaSalle, Residence Inn Downtown Minneapolis/City Center, Target Center, Target Field, the University of St. Thomas, and Target.

 Art

 The building houses multiple art pieces, including Totem Pole by George Morrison, and Top Hat, a piece by Stanton G. Sears portraying Fred Astaire.

 Tenants

 LaSalle Plaza is currently leased to multiple small and large tenants.
 Tenants include: